-Many folk seem to think that the question of 700C (road bike) or 26-inch (mountain bike) sized wheels for a touring bike is a big deal.
+Many folk seem to think that the choice of touring bike wheel size – specifically, 26-inch (classic mountain bike) or 700C/28″ (road bike) – is a big deal.

 You can make this decision by answering two very simple questions:

-- Am I likely to spend a lot of time touring in the developing world?
+- Am I likely to spend a lot of time touring in remote regions of the developing or semi-developed world?

-If the answer to either of the above questions is ‘yes’, get a bike with 26-inch wheels.
+If the answer to either of the above questions is ‘yes’, get a bike based on the 26-inch wheel size.

-You can completely ignore wheel size and focus on more important things, such as finding a local bike shop to test-ride touring bikes in your budget range.
-Because once you’re riding, it won’t matter one bit what wheel size you’re using.
+In other words, feel free to move on from the question of wheel size and focus on more important things, such as finding a local bike shop to test-ride touring bikes in your budget range which suit your style of touring.

 So rather than fret about what wheel size your bike should have, ask yourself the two simple questions above, which will give you a quick and easy answer.

-Then you can get on with asking yourself more important questions, like “can I actually fix a punctured tyre on the roadside?”, and “do I have the tools and skills to replace the bearings in the wheel hubs after 10,000 miles of riding?”
+Then you can get on with asking yourself more important questions, like “can I actually fix a punctured tyre on the roadside?”, and “do I have the tools and skills to repack and adjust the wheel hub bearings after 10,000 miles of riding?”, etc.